meganz/MEGAcmd/contrib/docs/BACKUPS.md

 ## Listing

-You can list the backups configured Typing `backup`:
+You can list the backups configured typing `backup`:

 ```
 TAG   LOCALPATH                 REMOTEPARENTPATH                  STATUS